C-QUERI: Congressional Questions, Exchanges, and Responses in Institutions Dataset: Results

 \subsection{Differences Occur in Certain Committees and Hearing Types}

 A natural follow-up question is whether party affiliation or standing is more distinguishable under specific contexts.
-We examine this question along four dimensions.
-We examine individual committees, and further, their activity in individual Congressional sessions.
-Next, we examine different types of hearings that serve different legislative functions.
-Finally, we examine the activities within different hearing types and committees across times of {\em unified} or {\em divided} government.
-Here, we say that the government is unified during a given Congressional session if the same Party controlled the Presidency as well as both the House of Representatives and the Senate.
-Further, we examine periods under Democrat and Republican presidents.
+We examine this question along three dimensions: \begin{enumerate*}[label=(\arabic*),leftmargin=*,topsep=0pt,itemsep=0pt] \item {\em individual committees} and Congressional sessions, \item {\em types of hearings} and legislative functions, and \item across times of {\em unified} or {\em divided} government. \end{enumerate*} Here, government is unified during a given Congressional session if the same party controlled the presidency as well as both the House of Representatives and the Senate.

-\paragraph{Differences across Committees.} Table~\ref{tab:ParQBERT} below and Figure~\ref{fig:Committee_Accuracy} in Appendix~\ref{app:SupResults} demonstrate that the predictive accuracy of party affiliation varies systematically across committees.
-Rather than reflecting committee structure alone, these differences reveal how the linguistic imprint of partisanship is stronger in some policy domains than others.
-In high-salience arenas such as Oversight, Ways and Means, and Homeland Security, partisan conflict generates distinctive rhetorical patterns that classifiers detect with relative ease \citep{Krehbiel_1990}.
-By contrast, committees like Armed Services or Veterans’ Affairs rely on more technical, or bipartisan discourse, making partisan distinctions less linguistically salient \citep{hallgroffman1990, weingastmarshal1988}.

-These findings connect to longstanding debates on the informational versus partisan roles of congressional committees.
-On the one hand, high classification accuracy for certain committees echoes theories that committees develop distinct informational environments, consistent with \citet{fenno1973} and \citet{gilligan1990}, where member behavior is structured by jurisdictional specialization.
-On the other hand, the prominence of committees like House Administration and Armed Services in shaping partisan signals underscores arguments about parties as the primary organizing force \citep{coxmccubbins2005}.
+{\bf Differences across Committees.} Table~\ref{tab:ParQBERT} (and Figure~\ref{fig:Committee_Accuracy} in Appendix~\ref{app:SupResults}) reveals substantial variation in how well classifiers predict party affiliation across committees.
+We focus on the improvement over the majority-class baseline, indicating how much partisan signal exists beyond mere class imbalance, by which committees roughly fall into three tiers.

+The strongest partisan signals ($\ge$+8.0) emerge in Veterans' Affairs, Energy and Commerce, Foreign Affairs, Financial Services, and Armed Services.
+A plausible explanation is that both parties often share broad headline goals (e.g., supporting veterans or national security) but differ on how they frame issues, have different priorities, invoke different values, and attribute problems to different causes, creating linguistically distinct questioning even when substantive positions overlap.
+This is consistent with theories of issue ownership \citep{egan2013}, issue frame ownership \citep{arbour2014issue}, and party reputation and branding that highlight collective incentives for coordinated messaging \citep{coxmccubbins1993,coxmccubbins2005}.

+We observe moderate partisanship ($<$8.0 and $\ge$3.0) in Judiciary, and Homeland Security and Governmental Affairs, which handle issues where partisan positions are well-established, but policy complexity and legal constraints may impose some convergence in questioning style.